 - Physical harm

-Individuals can go to jail if they are convicted of making criminal threats in California.
+You can go to jail if convicted of making criminal threats in California.
 Making a criminal threat is a “wobbler.”
-Wobblers lead to either misdemeanor or felony charges in California.
-Convictions can lead to:
+Wobblers become misdemeanor or felony charges depending on the circumstances of the crime.
+Convictions for criminal threats can lead to:

 - Up to one year in jail for a misdemeanor